BurningOKR/BurningOKR/docker/README.md

 2. Replace the ``<username>``, ``<password>`` and ``<database>`` placeholder in the `postgres.env`.
 You can choose these freely.
-3. Replace the ``<db-connection-string>`` placeholder with the jdbc string corresponding with the favored database location (E.g. Line 13 for a Docker based Database, recommended for testing).
+3. Replace the ``<db-connection-string>`` placeholder with the jdbc string corresponding with the favored database location (E.g. Line 13 for a Docker-based Database, recommended for testing).
 Remove the # at the front.
 4. Replace ``<database>``, ``<db-username>`` and ``<db-password>`` with the same as set in the ``postgres.env``.
 5. If you want the software to send mails, replace ``<smtp-username``, ``<smtp-password>``, ``<smtp-host>`` and ``<smtp-port>``.
 You might need to acquire these from your system administrator.
-If mails are not wanted, delete placeholder.
+If mails are not wanted, delete the placeholder.
-6. Decide if you want to use a local user database (also saved in the postgres database) or if you want to use Azure Active Directory as your userbase by replacing ``<local|aad>`` with either ``local`` or ``azure``.
+6. Decide if you want to use a local user database (also saved in the postgres database) or if you want to use Azure Active Directory as your userbase by replacing ``<local|aad>`` with either ``local`` or ``add``.
     1. **When using aad as the userbase, you also need to do the following steps.
-You do not need to this, when you are using the local user database.**
+You do not need to this when you are using the local user database.**
         1. Replace the ``<azure-issuer>`` placeholder with your azure issuer URI. e.g. ``https://<login-provider>/<tenannt-id>/v2.0``
         2. Replace ``<azure-client-id>``, ``<azure-client-secret>``, ``<azure-access-token-uri>``, ``<azure-user-authorization-uri>`` and ``<azure-user-info-uri>`` with the corresponding values from your Azure Active Directory App registration.